 Give yourself a few weeks to get your travel plans in order before you leave.
 This preparation time can be used to organise your journey plan, get the required medication in the correct amount beforehand, and also to get suitable travel insurance.

 When organising your journey plan, you can make sure to familiarise yourself with the place you are visiting and make note of any nearby medical facilities.
 You can get in touch with the airline and let them know of your heart condition.
 This usually results in the cabin crew being advised of your condition and having the correct medication ready.
 You can also get the airline to arrange help with baggage and boarding because heart patients are often not used to carrying heavy loads, but while travelling, you have to.
+Look into the cost to charter private jet as a faster and less stressful alternative to commercial flights.

 It would be best if you spoke to your doctor in advance.
 If the doctor allows travel, then you should engage in a conversation about the dos and don’ts of the trip.
 Make sure to note them down, so you remember to follow them.
 Get a prescription of the medicines you might need on the trip so that you can purchase them and keep them with you on the trip.
 Remember to keep the prescription and your cardiologist’s number with you during the journey and to get a good travel insurance.